AlbertHambardzumyan/all-about-node/src/array-evalution/ARRAY_EVOLUTION.md

 ## Evolution of JavaScript Arrays

 However, JavaScript has evolved a lot.
-JavaScript engines these days actually allocate contiguous memory for its arrays, if the array is homogeneous (all elements of same type). `JIT` takes the advantage of it and does all array reading calculation just like the way `C` compiler does.
+JavaScript engines these days actually allocate contiguous memory for its arrays, if the array is homogeneous. `JIT` takes the advantage of it and does all array reading calculation just like the way `C` compiler does.

 So, if you are writing a good codes, JavaScript Array objects maintains an actual array behind the scene.